IRS Penalties For Late Filing and Tax Payments

 Unfiled Taxes with No Taxes Owed

 If you or your business does not owe taxes, it is still in your best interests to file.
-Typically, there are no penalties that are charged if the taxpayer does not owe taxes but there are other possible consequences and sometimes penalties.
+Typically, there are no tax penalties charged if the taxpayer does not owe taxes but there are other possible consequences and sometimes penalties.
 If a taxpayer is owed a refund, the refund cannot be claimed until a tax return is filed.
 If three years has passed since the due date of the tax return, the IRS is no longer required to pay the taxpayer the refund.
 If the IRS believes that the taxpayer owes extra money (even if they do not), they will file a “substitute return,” which is also called an SFR or Substitute for Return.
 The IRS and many states will use the information they have on hand to file the tax return and may leave off certain tax deductions or tax credits that the taxpayer would normally claim or deduct.
 Therefore, if the IRS does complete a substitute return, in many cases the IRS and certain states will come up with a tax balance owed and add on additional penalties.

 Penalties for Filed but Unpaid Taxes